hanshoglund/prettify/README.md

 ## Prettify

 A modern take on structured text formatting, also known as pretty-printing.

-Based on the classic pretty package by John Hughes and Simon Peyton-Jones.
+Based on the classic pretty package by Hughes, Peyton-Jones et al.

 ## Requirements